JoseAntonioNuevo/Registry-APi-Tech/README.md

 ---

+## Postman

+I've also included a Postman collection, ready to import into Postman, for easy testing of all the project's endpoints.

 ## Notes on the `.env` File

 To simplify setup for new developers, the `.env` file has been included in the repository.
 It contains default configurations for the local environment, such as: